Student-centric advice and objective recommendations

 Cost of Attendance

 Average net price

 Purdue University – Purdue Polytechnic Anderson Cost

 Cost of Attendance:

-The sticker price at Purdue University – Purdue Polytechnic Anderson is .
+The sticker price at Purdue University – Purdue Polytechnic Anderson is not reported.
 This sticker price includes costs for tuition, books and supplies, room and board, and other miscellaneous expenses.